getstoix/template-dataflow-python/README.md

 ## Run pipeline

 In order to work with the code locally, you can use Python virtual environments.
-Make sure to use Python version `3.7.10` as it is the version supported by Google Dataflow.
+Make sure to use the Python version defined in `.python-version` as it is the version supported by Google Dataflow.

 ```
 $ python3 -m venv venv